Waylyn McCulloh, District Director

 605 Main Street, Davenport, Iowa 52803

-- 5 counties covered: Cedar, Clinton, Jackson, Muscatine
+- 5 counties covered: Cedar, Clinton, Jackson, Muscatine and Scott

 The Department of Corrections Seventh District provides an array of services: pretrial interviews and supervision, presentence investigations, probation and parole supervision, residential placement, and other specialized supervision services such as drug treatment court, sex offender treatment programming, anger management, client employment, transitional skills, mental health, victim impact programming, Operating While Intoxicated (OWI) treatment, and federal clients.

 An electronic payment processing solution for government industries.

 Need to find an Offender Number?
 Offender Search

 Information related to the Seventh District Department of Corrections and relevant information for friends, families and clients